EddieChoCho/tech_notes/Java/Concurrency.md

 ### Thread local storage
 * ThreadLocal guarantees that no race condition can occur. individual threads are each allocated their own storage.

+### Thread pool
+* ForkjoinPool

+* FixedThreadPool
+    * When all threads are busy, then the executor will queue new tasks.
+This way, we have more control over our program's resource consumption.
+    * Fixed thread pools are better suited for tasks with unpredictable execution times.

+* CachedThreadPool
+    * Cached thread pools are using “synchronous handoff” to queue new tasks.
+    * The basic idea of synchronous handoff is simple and yet counter-intuitive: One can queue an item if and only if another thread takes that item at the same time.
+In other words, the SynchronousQueue can not hold any tasks whatsoever.
+    * Suppose a new task comes in.
+If there is an idle thread waiting on the queue, then the task producer hands off the task to that thread.
+Otherwise, since the queue is always full, the executor creates a new thread to handle that task.
+    * The cached pool starts with zero threads and can potentially grow to have Integer.MAX_VALUE threads.
+Practically, the only limitation for a cached thread pool is the available system resources.
+    * To better manage system resources, cached thread pools will remove threads that remain idle for one minute.
+    * Use Cases:
+        * It works best when we're dealing with a reasonable number of short-lived tasks.
+        * We should avoid this thread pool when the execution time is unpredictable, like IO-bound tasks.

 ## References
 * [Thinking in Java](https://www.amazon.com/Thinking-Java-4th-Bruce-Eckel/dp/0131872486)